The first ionisation energy is the

 Here we have 2 electrons which are relatively

-easy to removed followed by a
+easy to remove followed by a

 third which requires a huge increase in energy to remove: